cintiazago/fii-webcrawler/README.md

 # WIP: fii-webcrawler

-This project was created to consume data from the https://fiis.com.br/ website to help investors to make better decisions with their investments focused on Real State Funds.
+This project was created to consume data from the internet to help investors to make better decisions with their investments focused on Real State Funds.

 ## Prerequisites